jbriers/MuleSoft/README.md

 ## In Closing

-Hope you fild this somewhat useful in your own integration development learnings.
+Hope you find this somewhat useful in your own integration development learnings.